Eshita66/Artifacts_PPD_DSL/ARTIFACT_APPENDIX.md

 ## Hardware Requirements

-Minimum for Reproducing Paper Results:
+Minimum :

 * Standard desktop or laptop computer
 * 8 GB RAM
 * 10 GB available disk space

-Recommended for Reproducing the Full Privacy-Policy Analysis Pipeline (LLM_Privacify):
+Recommended :

 * 16 GB RAM or greater
-* Modern GPU recommended
+* Modern GPU recommended for LLM-based privacy policy analysis
-* Recommended: NVIDIA RTX 4090
+* Recommended GPU: NVIDIA RTX 4090 (used in our experiments)

 For LLM_Privacify, additional memory may improve performance depending on the selected model.